Postgraduate Taught Tuition Fees

 Part-time research students are assessed, as such, on the basis that they are studying less than 21 hours per week, over a period of more than 18 weeks, on the course of study.

-The part-time research fee for students who first enrolled on their program prior to 2012/13 at Queen's will be one third of the approved full-time fee.
+The part-time research fee for students who first enrolled on their program prior to 2012-13 at Queen's will be one third of the approved full-time fee.